bast/talk-better-resource-usage/talk.md

 - We request resources from the scheduler (queuing system).
 - But the scheduler cannot tell how long the job will run and what resources it will really consume.
-- Just the fact that I am asking the scheduler for 40 cores does not mean that the code will actually run in parallel and use all of them.
+- Just the fact that I am asking the scheduler for 40 cores .emph[does not mean that the code will actually run in parallel] and use all of them.
-- Number of cores and amount of memory are not independent.
+- .emph[Number of cores and amount of memory are not independent].
 If you ask for more memory than is available on the number of cores, you will reserve and block more cores.
 - Asking for a lot of memory "just to be on the safe side" can affect your queuing time and compute budget.